qfwc258/circuidipity/content/2015-02-09-php-nginx-postgresql.rst

 2.5 Port Forwarding
 -------------------

 Configure `port forwarding on the home router <http://www.circuidipity.com/20141006.html>`_ to redirect traffic on port 80 to the internal IP address of the nginx server.
-Point your browser to ``www.my2pi.com``.
-Success (hopefully)!

 Repeat the above steps to add more domains.
 The limiting factor is the **upload bandwidth** provided by the home ISP (typically a fraction of the download speed).

 3. PostgreSQL
 =============